How Much Does It Cost to Fix a Cavity?

 Government Programs

 Government programs can help with dental costs.
 Medicaid and CHIP are two examples.
 These programs assist low-income families.
-They provide dental care for children and some adults.
+In the U.S., Medicaid/CHIP cover dental care for children; adult dental coverage varies by state.

 1. Check eligibility requirements.